Why Your Dog Needs Raw Goat Milk

 Because roughly 70% of the immune system lies in the gut, keeping the gut balanced is essential to your dog’s health.
 What you feed your best friend matters!

-Probiotics of course are going to help keep the good and bad bacteria balanced, but this milk also contains immune boosting vitamins such as Vitamin A and Vitamin C. The antioxidant capabilities of these vitamins reduce the overall oxidative stress on your dog and help fight off illnesses.
+Probiotics, of course, help keep good and bad bacteria balanced, but this milk also contains immune-boosting vitamins such as Vitamin A and Vitamin C. The antioxidant properties of these vitamins reduce overall oxidative stress in your dog and help fight off illnesses.

 REDUCES INFLAMMATION